-At Moms for Liberty Summit 'Mama Bears' Declare Spiritual War on the 'Radical Left'
+At Moms for Liberty Summit, 'Mama Bears' Declare Spiritual War on the 'Radical Left'

 It comes as no surprise that a group that engages in such violent rhetoric has ties to openly violent White nationalist groups.
 Indeed, Vice News has uncovered numerous connections between:

-“Moms for Liberty chapters and extremist groups like the Proud Boys, Three Percenters, sovereign citizen groups, QAnon conspiracist, Christian nationalists, and in one case, with the founder of the AK-47-worshiping Rod of Iron Ministries church in Pennsylvania.
-Around the country, Moms for Liberty has formed links with extremist groups and militias, which are joining forces with the “parental rights” group at protests and school board meetings, and in turn pushing the already far-right organization toward even more extreme ideology.”
+“Moms for Liberty chapters and extremist groups like the Proud Boys, Three Percenters, sovereign citizen groups, QAnon conspiracists, Christian nationalists, and in one case, with the founder of the AK-47-worshiping Rod of Iron Ministries church in Pennsylvania.
+Around the country, Moms for Liberty has formed links with extremist groups and militias, which are joining forces with the ‘parental rights’ group at protests and school board meetings, and in turn pushing the already far-right organization toward even more extreme ideology.”

 One example is Moms for Liberty co-founder Bridget Ziegler, who was a speaker at this year’s summit.
 Her recent election to the Sarasota County school board was, according to the SPLC: